-Every state in America has its rules regarding vehicle insurance and their various policies.
-When it comes to insuring a vehicle that is noted as salvage on the title, these differences become even more important to understand.
-The exact details need to be considered on a case-by-case basis.
+Every state in America has its rules regarding vehicle insurance, salvage insurance rules, and various policies.
+When it comes to insuring a vehicle that a salvage on the title.
+These differences become even more important to understand.
+You need to consider the exact details on a case-by-case basis.
 So you will want to look up the specific rules for your state before making a final decision.

 However, there are some general guidelines that can be broadly applied to help you understand salvage insurance rules in your state.